Turtlesfr/kasamix-sample/README.md

 # kasamix-sample
-A small sample of the Kasamix app
+This is a sample of Kasamix, a interior design configurator Files here are cherry picked and shows a portion of the "client" side of the app